Bijikyu/coreCSS/README.md

 the creation of multiple sites with different pallettes and styles to be a quick operation.
 * Lastly the demo html page contains links to a minified free icon set which comes in a default color (LightSeaGreen).
 This icon set can be changed to fit any color/brightness/contrast scheme using the values in the CSS --set-adjustments variable.
+A new `--obscure-filter` variable controls the filter used by the `.obscure` class and is disabled automatically when `prefers-reduced-motion: reduce` is detected. /* explains reduced filter variable */

 This is used via the github based CDN https://www.jsdelivr.com